 - Passive-aggressive communication is the norm

-“People agreeing on a matter to each other’s faces, then immediately rubbishing it (or you) when out of earshot, runs rampant in the workplace.
+“People agreeing on a matter to each other’s faces, then immediately rubbishing it (or you) when out of earshot, runs rampant in the Australian workplace.
 In its more subtle form, the passive-aggressive method is when people create third-party conversations where an issue between two people suddenly grows into three, then four, then five, when it could easily have been sorted out with a direct conversation between the original two colleagues.”

 - Lack of discretionary effort

 “’It’s not in my job description’ is not a healthy mantra.
-Whilst union reps might jump up and down about organizations taking advantage of people doing ‘extras’, one common behaviour in a thriving culture is people stepping outside of their responsibility areas to help others.
+Whilst union reps might jump up and down about organisations taking advantage of people doing ‘extras’, one common behaviour in a thriving culture is people stepping outside of their responsibility areas to help others.
 It’s called caring.
 Avoidance of care and responsibility (other than for yourself) is a red flag that your culture has become toxic.”

 - Death by committee